General resources

 Planning clinics and campaigns

 The National Adult and Influenza Immunization Summit created resources to assist in the planning and operation of vaccination clinics, including annual flu clinics, school-based clinics, and vaccination clinics.
-This document summarizes key points in running a successful clinic, and provides links to many other useful resources.
+This document summarizes key points in running a successful clinic and provides links to many other useful resources.
 Learn more: Tools to Assist Satellite, Temporary, and Off-Site Vaccination Clinics

 Public providers interested in holding vaccination clinics may benefit from enrolling in the Vaccine Reimbursement Program for Public Providers.
 Commonwealth Medicine, the health care consulting division of UMass Medical School, manages this program that reimburses public providers for vaccines and their administration by billing health plans.

 Influenza vaccines may be given at the same time as other vaccines, including COVID-19 vaccines.
 CDC's clinical guidance for the use of COVID-19 vaccines states that any vaccine may be given on the same day or any day before or after COVID-19 vaccination, at a different anatomic site.
-If administered at the same time, COVID-19 vaccines and influenza vaccines that might be more likely to cause a local reaction (aIIV4 or HD-IIV4) should be administered in separate limbs, if possible.
+If administered at the same time, COVID-19 vaccines and influenza vaccines might be more likely to cause a local reaction (aIIV3 or HD-IIV3) should be administered in separate limbs, if possible.
 Learn more: Coadministration of COVID-19 vaccines with other vaccines.

 Screening forms